Why East Palo Alto

 What selling in East Palo Alto involves

-Strategic Listing Model applied to East Palo Alto: data-driven comp analysis of the specific East Palo Alto sub-area (central Ravenswood core vs Westside Park newer master-planned vs Woodland Park vs Cooley Landing east side is a $200K to $500K price-spread per comparable square footage), pre-listing prep with positive-ROI improvements only, professional staging targeted to the entry-level Peninsula buyer demographic, multi-platform marketing with active bid management, and honest disclosure of every defect.
+Strategic Listing Model applied to East Palo Alto: data-driven comp analysis of the specific East Palo Alto sub-area (central Ravenswood core vs Westside Park newer master-planned vs Woodland Park vs Cooley Landing east side carries a price spread per comparable square footage), pre-listing prep with positive-ROI improvements only, professional staging targeted to the entry-level Peninsula buyer demographic, multi-platform marketing with active bid management, and honest disclosure of every defect.

 The Meticulous Protector, applied to East Palo Alto